 Health and Safety Policy

-We are personally committed to the health and safety of our people.
-It’s important that BGE protects and maintains the physical, psychological, and social well-being of our people.
-Everyone needs to feel safe and have the right training and tools to work safely every day.
-I take full responsibility for our safety program and that our employees return home safely at the end of each day ready to contribute to their families and their communities.
-Our belief is that 100% of accidents and injuries can be prevented.
-The “drive to zero” starts with me and permeates through our leaders and our people all the way to our customers, the community, and the environment.
+We take this responsibility seriously.
+BGE is dedicated to safeguarding the physical, psychological, and social well-being of our team.
+Everyone deserves to feel safe and have the right training and tools to work safely every day.
+I am personally accountable for our safety program and for ensuring every employee returns home safely ready to contribute to their families and their communities.
+We believe 100% of accidents and injuries are preventable – the “drive to zero” starts with me and extends through our leaders, our employees, customers, and communities.

-Our BGE team of people at every level, including leadership, are responsible and accountable for BGE’s overall safety initiatives.
+Safety is a shared responsibility.
+Our team at every level, including leadership, are responsible and accountable for BGE’s overall safety initiatives.
 Our Senior Leadership Team supports the coordination and cooperation of all employees concerning safety on all our job sites.
 We invest in the proper equipment, training, policies, and processes to ensure work is done safely everywhere.
 Our Health & Safety committee reviews policies, processes, and incidents monthly to ensure that measures are put in place to prevent accidents from happening.
 Every leader who is supervising the work of our people must ensure that they create a safe environment for their team where safe work practices and safe job procedures are followed and reviewed and where feedback, questions, and improvement are part of our everyday routines.
 Supervisors are also responsible for responding and reporting any incidents to our Health, Safety, and Environment Manager.
 Each employee is responsible for being a leader when it comes to safety by identifying risks, controlling hazards, and reporting any incidents or accidents immediately.
 Our people know that the only way to do a job is safely.

 BGE is proud to maintain its independently audited COR Health and Safety program.